itzmetanjim/py-positron/README.md

 ## Contributing

 This project is in alpha stage.
-Contributions are welcome!
-Contrubute like any other project on Github.
+Contributions are welcome.
 Things to do-
 * [ ] Make documentation and README that is not AI-generated
 * [ ] Add more examples and tutorials
+* [ ] Make the installer/executable creation system
 * [ ] Test on Linux
 * [ ] Add support for MacOS
 * [ ] Add building and packaging features (like converting to executables/installers that can run on any system without Python installed)